AthensLab/Ethereum-Companion/index.md

 ## Interesting Articles
 - [The New Creator Economy – DAOs, Community Ownership, and Cryptoeconomics](https://www.freecodecamp.org/news/the-new-creator-economy-daos-community-ownership-and-cryptoeconomics/)

+## history
+Out of the Ether
+Infinite machine

 ## Where to ask for Help
 - [Ethereum at Stack exchange](https://ethereum.stackexchange.com/)
 - [Gitter Ethereum](https://gitter.im/ethereum/solidity/)